billy1daniels/grippinggolfpodcast/content/post/episode69-boomerang_holemore_tour_golf_putting_trainer.md

 Whether you're investing in your stroke today or not, thanks for checking us out and good luck on the greens!!!

+Get 20% off at [Boomerang Putting](https://www.boomerangputting.com/) when you use the promo code, "GGSAVE"

 [Buy Now](https://www.boomerangputting.com/)